Hathin History, Family Crest & Coats of Arms

 Important Dates for the Hathin family

 This web page shows only a small excerpt of our Hathin research.
-Another 243 words (17 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hathin History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hathin History in all our PDF Extended History products and printed products wherever possible.

 Hathin Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hathin have been found, including Hatton, Hattons, Hattyn, Hattins, Hattans and others.

 Early Notables of the Hathin family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Hathin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hathin family to Ireland

 Some of the Hathin family moved to Ireland, but this topic is not covered in this excerpt.

 Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hathin family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hathin were among those contributors: John Hatton who settled in Virginia in 1613; seven years before the "Mayflower"; Charles Hatton settled in Barbados in 1680; Robert Hatton settled in Surinam in 1678.